aimansae/my-chalet/README.md

 9. Js code for Timeout function presented TypeError: cannot read properties of null (reading 'close'):
 + checked if element by ID 'msg' was present on html file,
-+ Fixed error with if (messages) statement: setimeout function was requiren only for specific moments, when messages were appearing, therefore if statement resolved the isusue.
++ Fixed error with if (messages) statement: SeTimeout function was required only for specific moments, when messages were appearing, therefore if statement resolved the issue.

 10. Installed django phonefield however this caused migration errors.
 Replaced the phone field with CharField, add min-max length and NumberInput of form.

 ## Known Bug-Issues

 1. Phone Field to be implemented back by replacing CharField with relative regex pattern for phone validation
-2. Double reservations to be avoided for for future features.
+2. Double reservations to be avoided for future features.

 </details>